mawo95/pairip/README.md

+**Because the steps arent that easy, i now offer to fully remove pairip from any apk.
+It would cost just a little bit cause its a bit time consuming
+If interested contact on discord @mawocoder**

+If you need help, open an issue and contact me on discord @mawocoder

 # Google PairIp Bypass

 In the following i will provide some insights into Google PairIp protection and how to bypass it with code.